Battlerax/MTGRP/README.md

 ## Introduction

 This is a public release of the Moving Target Gaming Roleplay script, which was transfered to [Mafia City Roleplay](https://mafiacity-rp.com)...
 This script is meant to be used with [RAGE Multiplayer](https://rage.mp/).
+This is **not** the primary Mafia City Roleplay script.

 The script was originally targeting GTA:Network.